-20.2 Long service leave
+22.2 Long service leave

 The liability for long service leave is measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.

-AASB 119 Employee Benefits contains the calculation methodology for long service leave liability.
-The actuarial assessment performed by the DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+The expected timing and amount of long service leave payments is determined through whole-of-government actuarial calculations, which are based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
 These assumptions are based on employee data over SA Government entities and the health sector across government.

 AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has increased from 2022 (3.75%) to 4.0%.
+The yield on long-term Commonwealth Government bonds has increased from 2023 (4.0%) to 4.25% for the Department and to 4.25% for LHNs and SAAS.
 This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
-The actuarial assessment performed by DTF increased the salary inflation rate from 2022 (2.5%) to 3.5% for long service leave liability resulting in an increase in the reported long service leave liability.
+The actuarial assessment performed by DTF leaves the salary inflation rate unchanged from 2023 at 3.5% for long service leave liability.